Three reasons smart couples get Relationship counseling, and why you should too.

 That you never say anything nice about them, then it’s likely praise.

-So, it’s straightforward to decode their attachment language by listening to what they are frustrated about when it arises.
+So, it’s straightforward to decode their love language by listening to what they are frustrated about when it arises.

-I complain about not getting enough stroking on my back… Guess what, my attachment language is?
+I complain about not getting enough stroking on my back… Guess what, my love language is?

-A third way to figure out their attachment language is to look for what they do to show you affection or that they care.
+A third way to figure out their love language is to look for what they do to show you affection or that they care.

 People often give what they want themselves as we understand the world from our perspective.